Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing: Certifying superunsteerability

-Therefore, we arrive at the following: \begin{proposition} There exist suitable measurements, which can be used to demonstrate the maximal violation of the linear steering inequality by the maximally entangled state, for which the quantity $Q$ is nonzero for any two-qubit state which is neither a classical-quantum state nor a quantum-classical state and has one of the marginals maximally mixed. \end{proposition}
+\begin{proposition} Consider the set of measurements which can be used to demonstrate the maximal violation of the two setting linear steering inequality by the maximally entangled two-qubit state.
+For such measurements, a given two-qubit state gives rise to nonzero $Q$ if and only if it is neither a classical-quantum state nor a quantum-classical state, with one of the marginals maximally mixed. \end{proposition}

 Let us now analyze which nonzero discord states having nonmaximally mixed marginals on both the sides can lead to nonzero $Q$.
 Consider the two-qubit nonzero discord state with $a_1=a_2=b_1=b_2=c_1=c_2=1/2$ and $a_3=b_3=0=c_3=0$.
 For this state, $Q$ as given by Eq. (\ref{nzQ}) takes the value $0$.
-In Ref. \cite{DBD+17}, it has been demonstrated that such separable state can be used to demonstrate superunsteerability.
+In Ref. \cite{DBD+17}, it has been demonstrated that such separable state can be used to demonstrate superunsteerability with minimum dimension of the shared being equal to $3$.

 Let now demonstrate that $Q=0$ for the above such superunsteerable state even if Alice and Bob perform measurements which optimize the violation of the linear steering inequality \cite{CA16}.
 For this choice of measurements which have the directions given by $\hat{u}_{0}=\frac{c_1\hat{x}+c_2\hat{y}}{\sqrt{c^2_1+c^2_2}}$ and $\hat{u}_{1}=\frac{c_1\hat{x}-c_2\hat{y}}{\sqrt{c^2_1+c^2_2}}$ on Alice's side and $\vec{T}_{0}=\frac{\hat{x}+\hat{y}}{\sqrt{2}}$ and $\vec{T}_{1}=\frac{\hat{x}-\hat{y}}{\sqrt{2}}$ on Bob's side, $Q$ for the two-qubit states (\ref{can02q}) with $|c_1|\ge |c_2| \ge |c_3| $ has been evaluated to be of the form given by,